 In Team Explorer, in the Solutions section, choose the New link to create a new project in the local repository.

-You can deploy a website or a cloud service (Azure Application) by following the steps in this walkthrough.
+You can deploy a web app or a cloud service (Azure Application) by following the steps in this walkthrough.
 Create a new Azure Cloud Service project, or a new ASP.NET MVC project.
 Make sure that the project targets the .NET Framework 4 or 4.5, and if you are creating a cloud service project, add an ASP.NET MVC web role and a worker role.
-If you want to create a website, choose the ASP.NET Web Application project template, and then choose MVC.
-See Get started with Azure Websites and ASP.NET.
+If you want to create a web app, choose the ASP.NET Web Application project template, and then choose MVC.
+See Create an ASP.NET web app in Azure App Service.

 Open the shortcut menu for the solution, and choose Commit.